Tao Gate

 A friend wrote that he is preparing a series of posts on the topic of religion.

-It is impossible to leave religion out of a conversation or a written statement of any kind.
-There is no mere description of anything that does not entail one or more values which are “waiting in the wings.”
-Under the guise of objectivity one attempts a clean rendering of things or events only to find that the very choice of vocabulary betrays what one desires, or worse what one fears.
-To say a bit differently, values are always at work, the guide rails, the vectors of the social or of the material environment that we jointly envision creating with our minds and our hands, and with our tools.
-Speaking and writing is no less than painterly work, casting a spell for a world-to-come, a garden of sorts…
+It is impossible to leave religion out of conversation or written statement of any kind.
+There is no scant description of anything that does not entail one or more values, that “wait in the wings.”
+Under the guise of objectivity one attempts a clean rendering of things or events.
+The very choice of vocabulary betrays what one desires, or worse what one fears.
+To say it a bit differently, values are always at work, the guide rails, the vectors of the social or of the material environment that we jointly envision creating with our minds and our hands, and with our tools.
+Speaking and writing is no less than painterly work, binding elements of experience, into a world-to-come, a garden of sorts…

 I am writing these words on my second cup of Starbucks coffee.
-The barista who drew the dark roast coffee from the brewing apparatus, adjusted the level of the liquid in the cup, and then handed the cup to me on the counter — all involuntary hand-movements choreographed to achieve a precision, even elegant serving of the steaming dark liquid.
+The barista who drew the dark roast coffee from the brewing apparatus, adjusted the level of the liquid in the cup, then presented the cup to me at the counter — all involuntary hand-movements choreographed to achieve a precision, even elegant serving of the steaming dark liquid.
 What would you call this description of the action?
-Was the action training, or the habit of hundreds of shifts worked behind the counter, or the involuntary movement of art-making, or a gesture of respect between a customer (me) and one competent at the ritual of coffee prep and service?
+Was the action training, or the habit of hundreds of shifts worked behind the counter, or the reflex motions of art-making, or a gesture of respect between a customer (me) and one competent at the ritual of coffee prep and service?
+The innocuous exchange between a barista and a customer can be described variously.
+However described it is a ritual, obliquely religious.

 Can a cup of coffee, flavorful, sensually comforting and stimulating be a gateway, a nexus point to the expansive meaning of the cosmos?
 What do you think?